HDFGroup/PyHexad/docs/introduction.rst

-"hardcoding", they understand what a refresh dependence is, and they have some fluency in the symbology of referencing the content of cells on other worksheets, etc. Of course, all |product| functions can be used with hand-coded arguments, but users will soon realize that automation is the real source of productivity gains.
+"hardcoding", they understand what a refresh dependence is, and they have some fluency in the symbology of referencing the content of cells on other worksheets, etc. Of course, all |product| functions can be used with hand-coded arguments, but many users will soon realize that automation is the real source of productivity gains.

 On the other end of the spectrum, for intermediate HDF5 users,